k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-3.md

 ## CUSTOMER SIDE SKETCH  (this will be moved into the Module 3)

-@EarlyReviewers: now i need to implement the extract this profile into yaml, attach it to container, sign, push, ....lalala eventually, a client will do almost the exact same thing, and pull it again, ... this is the sketch of the `alert` of `malicious` behaviour of either `runtime exploit of CVE` (aka normal anomaly) or `supply chain tampering` (aka supply chain anomaly)
+@EarlyReviewers: now in Module 2, we need to implement the publication of the BoB into a `predicate`, attach it to container/artefact in OCI compliant way, sign, push,  .... on the other side, a client will do almost the exact same thing in reverse: pull, verify signature, extract the BoB, feed it to kubernetes.